 Learning and practicing scales is one of the most discussed aspects of learning an instrument.

-It might not be as enticing as learning some hip licks or transcribing your favorite solos, but there’s no denying that any musician should invest a good amount of time on them.
+It might not be as enticing as learning some screaming licks, or transcribing your favorite solos, but there’s no denying that any musician should invest a good amount of time in them.

-Interiorizing scales and building muscle memory with them will pay off big time later on, so even if it might seem a bit boring at first, stick with it and in the future you will be thankful that you did!
+Internalizing scales and building muscle memory with them will pay off big time, later on, so even if it might seem a bit boring at first, stick with it and in the future, you will be thankful that you did.

-This article will cover the C Major scale, its fingerings on the guitar, and the most important aspects of it.
-It is a great scale to master first, since there are no accidentals (sharps or flats).
+This KillerGuitarRigs Guide will cover the C Major scale, its fingerings on the guitar, and the most important aspects of it.
+It is a great scale to master first since there are no accidentals (sharps or flats).
 After this the G Major scale is quite quick to learn as there is only one note difference.

 The C Major Scale: Notes and its Relative Minor Scale